justineuro/tic-tac-toe/README.md

 `t3C` and `t3` are [Bash](https://www.gnu.org/software/bash/) script (see [Wikipedia:Bash\_(Unix_shell)](https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29) for more info) implementations of the usual [Tic-Tac-Toe (or Noughts-and-Crosses)](https://en.wikipedia.org/wiki/Tic-Tac-Toe) [paper-and-pencil game](https://en.wikipedia.org/wiki/Paper-and-pencil\_game).

-`t3C` is for colored x-terminals while `t3` is for black-and-white x-terminals.
+`t3C` is for x-terminals that support color while `t3` is for x-terminals that don't support color.
 Both bash scripts are two-player implementations of tic-tac-toe.

 To play: at the command line, within the directory containing the script issue the command:
 ```bash